taringamberini/self-logging-comments/README.md

 ## Getting started

-I find handy instantiating a self-logging commenter giving it a name which make easier reading the test.
+When I write a test method, I find handy instantiating a self-logging commenter giving it a name which make easier reading the test.
 Usually I choose the name `__` (a double underscore):

 ```
 SelfLoggingCommenter_en __ = new SelfLoggingCommenter_en(LOGGER);